 The only Datsun 1200 that came with a 5-speed was the Japan-market 1972 GX-5 model.
-However any A-series 5-speed will bolt to the A12 engine with some degree of modification.
+However any A-series 5-speed will bolt to the A12 engine and work in a 1200 as-is or with some degree of modification.

 The Datsun 1200 GX-5 model came with a non-overdrive five speed.
 B210 and B310s came with various 5-speeds that can be fitted to B110:

 - F5C56A (B110) non-overdrive a la B110 GX-5

 - FS5W63A overdrive, JDM HB211, JDM KHB310 Sunny Coupe, USA B210s